How to Transfer a Car Title After Death in Florida

 Luckily, you may not need to.

-What Does Florida Law Say About Transferring Car Titles of a Deceased Person?
+What Florida Law Says About Transferring a Car Title After Death

 §319.28(b) says:

-Fla.
-Stat. §319.28(c) says that,if a surviving spouse who would be entitled to the issuance of a certificate of title under 319.28(b) wishes to dispose of the vehicle rather than retaining it for his or her own use, the surviving spouse shall not be required to obtain a certificate of title in her or her own name, but may assign to the transferee the certificate of title which was issued to the decedent [essentially utilizing the above procedure].
+§319.28(c) adds that if a surviving spouse who would be entitled to the issuance of a certificate of title under 319.28(b) wishes to dispose of the vehicle rather than retaining it for his or her own use, the surviving spouse shall not be required to obtain a certificate of title in his or her own name, but may assign to the transferee the certificate of title which was issued to the decedent.

-- Fill out and sign the appropriate Application for Certificate of Title (links to forms below).
-As a helpful note, on form HSMV-82040, in Section 1, when it asks for the "Owner's Name" and "Owner's Address" it refers to the person receiving the new title.
-In other words, don't put in the name of the original car owner who passed away.
-The deceased's information will be on the death certificate.
-The rest of the form 82040 is fairly self-explanatory (VIN number, year/make/model of vehicle, title number, license plate, etc....).
-The bottom of the second page requires the name and signature of ALL SURVIVING HEIRS (if there is no Will), attesting that they all agree on who should receive the new title to the car.
+1. Fill out and sign the appropriate Application for Certificate of Title (links to forms below).
+On form HSMV-82040, in Section 1, when it asks for the "Owner's Name" and "Owner's Address" it refers to the person receiving the new title.
+Do not put in the name of the original car owner who passed away — the deceased's information will be on the death certificate.
+The bottom of the second page requires the name and signature of all surviving heirs (if there is no will), attesting that they all agree on who should receive the new title to the car.

-- Get an Original Certificate of Title for the automobile in question (if it is lost or destroyed, there is a box to check)
+2. Get an original certificate of title for the automobile in question (if it is lost or destroyed, there is a box to check).

-- Mail all into the County Tax Collector's office.
+6. Mail all documents into the County Tax Collector's office.

 Tag Agencies Can Help